Banning nuclear weapons

-WILPF, as a steering group member of the International Campaign to Abolish Nuclear Weapons (ICAN), believes that the most effective measure for nuclear disarmament in the current context is the negotiation of a legally-binding treaty banning nuclear weapons.
+WILPF, as a steering group member of the International Campaign to Abolish Nuclear Weapons (ICAN), has successfully advocated for the negotiation of a legally-binding treaty banning nuclear weapons.
 A new legal instrument prohibiting these weapons could help facilitate their elimination.
 It would have a significant impact in both normative as well as well practical terms.

 In 2016, the UN General Assembly decided by overwhelming majority to negotiate a treaty banning nuclelar weapons.
-The negotiations are set for 27 to 31 March and from 15 June to 7 July 2017.
+The negotiations are now underway!
+They began 27 to 31 March and will continue from 15 June to 7 July 2017.
 We will monitor this process and help facilitate civil society involvement.
 In the meantime, please check out Reaching Critical Will's publications on banning nuclear weapons, and join ICAN!

 This paper, published jointly by Reaching Critical Will and Article 36, looks at possible principles and provisions of a treaty banning nuclear weapons; how it could be accomplished; and its potential normative and practical impacts.

 This table overleaf from Reaching Critical Will and Article 36 summaries the gaps in existing treaty law related to nuclear weapons that could be filled by a treaty banning nuclear weapons.